babylonhealth/primock57/README.md

   - `<UNSURE>`: Not certain of transcription
   - `<UNIN/>`: Unintelligible audio

-###scripts
+### scripts
+All scripts should be ran from the base directory.
-- script to merge audio in 2-channel?
+- `mix_audio.sh`: Script to mix patient and doctor recordings in single audio file.
-- script to merge utterance transcripts into txt
+- `textgrid_to_transcript`: Script to merge utterances into readable transcripts
-- script to extract audio utterances
+- `extract_utterances.py`: Script to extract audio utterances & prepare
-- script to make kaldi stuff for WER eval
+reference file for sclite.